 - English Language and English Literature

 - Maths

 - Science (Triple or Combined)

 - Geography or History (although both can be taken)

-- A Modern Foreign language
+- A Modern Foreign Language

-Students would then add their other GCSE or BTEC options choices to complete their full KS4 suit of subjects.
+Students would then add their other GCSE or BTEC options choices to complete their KS4 subjects.

 A study by the UCL Institute of Education shows that studying subjects included in the EBacc provides students with greater opportunities in further education and increases the likelihood that a student will stay on in fulltime education.
 Sutton Trust research reveals that studying the EBacc can also help improve a young person's performance in English and Maths.